sonalkrsingh/aws-project-cruddur/journal/week0.md

 Enabled Cloud watch for alarm monitoring (was enabled manually)

-Cloud Security
+Cloud Security:
-    Safegurading the data , application & its services in the cloud from internal or external threat
+    is Safegurading the data, application & its services in the cloud from internal or external threat

+AWS Organisation Unit
+Enables you to create & add AWS accounts in an organisation & manage adds policies, tags resoures with thier concerned departs.
+    ex:- Standby & Active
+            Standby--> Finance BU --> Shursti Finace head, shrusti@gmail.com

+Cloud trail
+    Creates a trail to log any & every activity for every AWS account in an organisation.
+IT stores the logs in an S3 activity for the management events.
+Can enable for the event like unusual API calls per second